SinaKarvandi/Process-Magics/README.md

 # Process-Magics
 This is a collection of interesting codes about Windows Process creation.
+Please contribute if you know one.

 ## CriticalProcess